tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

     print "OnExplosiveThrown works!"
 ```

- * Called when a player throws an explosive item (C4, grenade, ...)
+ * Called when the player throws an explosive item (C4, grenade, ...)
  * No return behavior

 ## OnFindSpawnPoint